waymondo/projector.el/README.md

 I will leave the key-binding of these up to you, or you can just call them with `M-x` if you'd prefer.

+### Changelog

+Nov 12th 2021 - `0.3.3` - added support for modern Emacs `project.el` via
+`projector-project-package`.
+As such, `projectile` is now no longer a hard dependency, and needs to be installed separately.